CloudLabsAI-Azure/Defender-for-Cloud-v2/Instructions/Labs/Module 2 - Writing Logic App.md

    ![](./images/155.png)

+10. Once the **Role assignment** has succeeded navigate back to the **mdcremovesharedprivateaccess** logic app overview page.

-10. Click on **Edit** in the Azure Logic App interface allows which you to modify the existing workflow or configuration of the Logic App.
+11. Click on **Edit** in the Azure Logic App interface allows which you to modify the existing workflow or configuration of the Logic App.

     ![](./images/173.png)